 Ever since I bought one of my duplexes, I always felt window replacement needed to be done.
 It's in a Class C neighborhood, so there's no expectation of luxury here, but the windows on this property were old and inefficient.
 I can confidently say that ANY kind of new windows would be a major improvement on this property.

-I held off on it for years because from a cash flow standpoint, it was hard to justify spending over $10K for these upgrades without any concrete expectations of when (if ever) I would be able to get that money back.
+I held off on replacing these windows for years because from a cash flow standpoint, it was hard to justify spending over $10K for it without any concrete expectations of when (if ever) I could get that money back.

 Working With Window World

-My Experience: Before & After
+My Experience: Before and After